 You can play with your toys as soon as you wake up in the morning.

 Step 3: share a strength.

 When you share a strength, you offer positive reinforcement for your child to make good choices.
-Acknowledgement helps kids see their strengths and encourages them to draw on these strengths in future situations.
+Acknowledgment helps kids see their strengths and encourages them to draw on these strengths in future situations.

 Here are a few examples:

 - You want to stand.

 - You can stand on the floor or sit in the chair.